 - Processor (aka CPU)

 Your CPU does the bulk of the thinking for your computer.
 Your CPU and motherboard must be compatible with one another, this means finding one with the right socket and the right chipset.
+A list of the best processors.

 - Motherboard (aka MOBO or MBO)